ImplFerris/microbit-book/src/index.md

 <a href ="./images/microbit.jpg"><img alt="microbit" style="display: block; margin: auto;width:500px;" src="./images/microbit.jpg"/></a>

 **Note:** I purchased the Micro Bit V2.21 with the accessories(micro USB cable).
 You might receive a different V2 version, which is fine as long as it is a V2 variant (not the older V1).
-I also bought other sensors as I went along.
+I also bought other sensors as I went along (but dont worry about that now).

 ## Why this book?